haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

 branches representing attributes in the data, and leaves representing decisions.

-To perform this analysis I used "rpart" library (function at the same time) setting the R routine to treat our DATABASE as a categorical classication setting the method by "class".
+To perform this analysis I used "rpart" library (function at the same time) setting the R routine to treat our DATABASE as a categorical classification setting the method by "class".

 The summary expose each step showing the number of nodes, complexity parameter, class